A Brief History of the Marque

 The following year a sports model was introduced to the range, and this provided considerably greater performance than its major rival, Puch.
 In later years they introduced JAP and Blackburne-powered machines which complemented their own two-strokes.

-The Titan became the second-largest motorcycle manufacturer in Austria, producing some 1400 units in the period 1927-1932.
+Grazer became the second-largest motorcycle manufacturer in Austria, producing some 1400 Titan machines in the years from 1927 to 1932.

 Models: